vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

 This is a **base type** which defines the **shape** of a set of related record-types (namely ``TenantPGRead``, ``TenantPGWrite``, and ``Tenant``). ``TenantPoly`` is polymorphic over every single field of the record.
 This allows us to easily change the type of each field, while ensuring that the *shape* of all these related records is always the same. (*Why* would we want records with similar shapes, but different types, will get clearer in a moment - hang in there!)
 Generally, ``TenantPoly`` is never used directly in any Opaleye operation.
 The concrete types - ``TenantPGRead`` ``TenantPGWrite`` and ``Tenant`` - are used instead.

-Now, it seems that Opalaye does **not do any reflection** on the DB schema whatsoever.
-This is a completely different approach compared to Rails (in the Ruby world) and HRR (in the Haskell world) which generate the DB<=>Haskell classes/record-types completely on the basis of schema reflection).
+At the the time of writing, Opalaye does **not do any reflection** on the DB schema whatsoever.
+This is very different from something like Rails (in the Ruby world) and HRR (in the Haskell world), which generate the DB<=>Haskell mappings on the basis of schema reflection).
 So, Opaleye does not know what data-types to expect for each column when talking to the DB.
-Therefore, we have to teach it by duplicating the column definitions in Haskell.
+Therefore, we have to teach it by essentially duplicating the SQL column definitions in Haskell.
 This is precisely what ``TenantPGRead``,  ``TenantPGWrite``, ``makeAdaptorAndInstance`` and ``tenantTable`` do, and this is what we absolutely hate about Opaleye!

 .. note:: We've scratched our own itch here and are working on `Opaleye Helpers <https://github.com/vacationlabs/opaleye-helpers/>`_ to help remove this duplication and boilerplate from Opaleye.